clippefuentes/clippefuentes/README.md

 - 🌱 I’m currently learning **Rust, Bevy**

-- 👨‍💻 All of my projects are available at [https://github.com/clippefuentes](https://github.com/clippefuentes)
+- 👨‍💻 All of my projects are available at [https://github.com/clippefuentes](https://github.com/clippefuentes), if you want to see my [resume](https://drive.google.com/file/d/1J1rDWOyNLkS_apMNqcqXUI63R8g8ojX2/view?usp=sharing)

 - 📫 How to reach me **clippefuentes@gmail.com**